armory/spinnaker-custom-stages/gitlab/README.md

-# Datadog Monitor
+# GitLab Stage

-This container allows you to monitor a specific Datadog monitor for health for some duration (period * interval)
+This container allows you to trigger a GitLab pipeline (which lives in a repo, and is attached to a specific branch), wait for it to complete, and gather information about the triggered pipeline.

 ## Create Secret